 - NIGMS Certification: Previous applicants to this program have advised RIO that projects were not deemed a "fit" by NIGMS.
 It's important to contact NIGMS before submitting your internal proposal and have your concept vetted.

-The application is required to be submitted as a multiple PD/PI application, with a minimum of 3 and a maximum of 6 PDs/PIs.
+The application is required to be submitted as a multiple PD/PI application, with a minimum of 3 and a maximum of 6 PDs/PIs, all of whom must have an appointment at a domestic institution.

 PD(s)/PI(s) who have an active NIGMS R35 award can participate as a PD/PI as part of the 51% effort on their current R35 award but may not receive additional funds from this award.
 Applicants with substantial unrestricted research support may receive funding from this award as their one NIGMS grant award, or may participate in an unfunded advisory or consulting role without loss of their ability to receive one funded NIGMS grant, consistent with NIGMS policies.